rbgvictoria/keybase_model/docs/processing-key-files.md

 </caption>

+Reticulations when dealt with this way will cause problems later on, as keys with reticulations cannot be displayed as indented keys and for that eason will also not be able to be edited if and when KeyBase gets a key editor.

-This will find the reticulations in a key:
+This will find reticulations in a key:

 ```bash
 > $reticulations = collect(array_unique($toCouplets))->filter(fn ($value) => array_count_values($toCouplets)[$value] > 1)->toArray();